-The University and its Colleges have a variety of procedures for dealing with student- related issues, including grade appeals, academic integrity violations, student discipline, disclosure of student records, student elections, sexual harassment complaints, disability accommodations, and discrimination.
+The University and its Colleges have a variety of procedures for dealing with student-related issues, including grade appeals, academic integrity violations, student discipline, disclosure of student records, student elections, sexual harassment complaints, disability accommodations, and discrimination.
 One area not generally covered by other procedures concerns student complaints about faculty conduct in the classroom or other formal academic settings.
 The University respects the academic freedom of the faculty and will not interfere with it as it relates to the content or style of teaching activities.
 Indeed, academic freedom is and should be of paramount importance.
 At the same time the University recognizes its responsibility to provide students with a procedure for addressing complaints about faculty treatment of students that are not protected by academic freedom and are not covered by other procedures.
 Examples might include incompetent or inefficient service, neglect of duty, physical or mental incapacity and conduct unbecoming a member of the staff.

-II.
-Determination of Appropriate Procedure:

-If students have any questions about the applicable procedure to follow for a particular complaint, they should consult with the chief student affairs officer.
-In particular, the chief student affairs officer should advise a student if some other procedure is applicable to the type of complaint the student has.

-III.
-Informal Resolution:

-Students are encouraged to attempt to resolve complaints informally with the faculty member or to seek the assistance of the department chairperson or campus ombudsman to facilitate informal resolution.

-IV.
-Formal Complaint:

-If the student does not pursue informal resolution, or if informal resolution is unsuccessful, the student may file a written complaint with the department chairperson, or if the chairperson is the subject of the complaint, with the academic dean or a senior faculty member designated by the college president.
-(This person will be referred to below as the "Fact Finder.")
+- II.
+Determination of Appropriate Procedure: If students have any questions about the applicable procedure to follow for a particular complaint, they should consult with the chief student affairs officer.
+In particular, the chief student affairs officer should advise a student if some other procedure is applicable to the type of complaint the student has. - III.
+Informal Resolution: Students are encouraged to attempt to resolve complaints informally with the faculty member or to seek the assistance of the department chairperson or campus ombudsman to facilitate informal resolution. - IV.
+Formal Complaint: If the student does not pursue informal resolution, or if informal resolution is unsuccessful, the student may file a written complaint with the department chairperson, or if the chairperson is the subject of the complaint, with the academic dean or a senior faculty member designated by the college president.
+(This person will be referred to below as the Fact Finder).
+Only students in a faculty member's class or present in another academic setting where the alleged conduct occurred may file complaints against that faculty member.